Case Study: Boston

 With these goals in mind, she uploads a spreadsheet of her building’s actual energy data for 2020 and predicted energy data for 2024 to the Co-Benefits of the Built Environment (CoBE) tool, as she estimates the retrofit will be completed by 2024.

-After uploading the following two building datasets, based on the CoBE tool’s analysis of her projected emissions, she determines that these performance upgrades will decrease her building’s energy footprint by 20,316 MMBtu, its emissions footprint by 1,316 metric tons CO2e and 1 metric ton of air pollutants, its climate impacts by $61,252, and its public health impacts by $228,340.
+Based on the CoBE tool’s analysis of her projected emissions, she determines that these performance upgrades will decrease her building’s energy footprint by 20,316 MMBtu and its emissions footprint by 1,316 metric tons CO2e and 1 metric ton of air pollutants.
+Its climate impacts will be reduced by $61,252, and its public health impacts by $228,340.
 Additionally, she sees that her projected emissions for 2024 would fall below the annual emissions intensity cap for the 2025-2029 period, bringing her into compliance with BERDO.

 You can upload the data used in this case study to the CoBE tool and assess the results yourself.
-You can download the data here.
+Download the data here.